rcrowther/django-img/README.md

         image = models.ForeignKey(image_model, related_name='+', on_delete=models.CASCADE)

 Not the last word in DRY coding, but you should be able to work out what the code is for.

-If you take some time looking at this, you'll see some unusual declarations.
-First, the 'image_model' and 'reform_model' are explicitly declared.
-Second, the 'image_model' is declared as a string, but the 'reform_model' is declared as a class.
-If you are familar with Django, you may wonder, because Django has code to handle 'remote' and 'relative' constructions.
-But this solution is explicit, checkable, can configure in ways the Django solution can not, and does not have [the intricate workrounds of the stock provision](https://docs.djangoproject.com/en/3.0/topics/db/models/#abstract-related-name).
+Note that 'image_model' and 'reform_model' are explicitly declared, and that the 'reform_model' is declared as a string, but the 'image_model' is declared as a class.

 Migrate,

+    ./manage.py makemigrations NewsArticle
     ./manage.py migrate NewsArticle

 You now have a new image upload app.
 It has it's own DB tables.
-Change it's configuration.
+Change it's configuration (see next section).
 Refer to it in other models,

     class NewsArticle(models.Model):